funkhaus/technical-assessment-round-1/README.md

 Imagine this design is the home page to an entire website.
 So setup basic structure and any components as you would if you were going to be building out a site form this starting point.

 1. Please use the [Nuxt framework](https://nuxtjs.org/guide/installation#starting-from-scratch).
-1. Please [read this as a guide](https://github.com/funkhaus/best-practices/blob/master/README.md) to our preferred styles.
 1. Please keep SEO in mind when you build this.
 We want to see that you understand HTML semantics.
 1. On hover of names in the list, the image shown in the design should be a cross fading slideshow of multiple images.
 1. The hamburger should animate to a cross on click, and commit to the store that it's been clicked.
 1. No CSS frameworks please.

+**Hints**

+1. Please [read this a guide](https://github.com/funkhaus/best-practices/blob/master/README.md) for our best practices.
+1. Please [see this sample component](https://github.com/funkhaus/factory/blob/master/src/components/WorkBlock/BlockWork.vue) for an expectation on quality style.

 ## Mock data